totaloncue/guides/express/body-parser.md

 1. Does NOT handle multipart bodies
 1. Provides following parsers
    1. JSON body parser
    1. Raw
    1. Text
    1. URL-encoded form
+1. Not needed for express 4.16 and above -- functionality already bundled into Express

 ## Simple setup